Skip to Content

 CONTACT WS HAMPSHIRE: WE HAVE NON-METALLICS FOR YOUR NEXT PROJECT

-At WS Hampshire, Inc., we supply our valued customers with custom fabrication services and a wide range of non-metallic materials, including thermosets, thermoplastics, fiberglass-reinforced plastics, phenolic plastics, and LED films.
+At WS Hampshire, Inc., we supply our valued customers with custom fabrication services and a wide range of non-metallic materials, including thermosets, thermoplastics, fiberglass-reinforced plastics, and phenolic plastics.
 The corrosion-resistance, affordability, and nonconductive properties make them the ideal solution for a wide range of applications.

 If you require assistance choosing the best material for your project, our experts are here to help.
 Contact us today to learn more.